Be kind to yourself while you grieve. The healing process takes time.

 Try as much as possible to eat a healthy, balanced diet, get enough sleep (or rest if you can’t sleep) and exercise.

-It’s easy to feel like you don’t want to do anything when you’re grieving, however, it’s important to continue your hobbies and meeting up with good friends.
-Maintaining your routine and social life will help distract you or make you feel better, even if for a short time.
+It’s easy to feel like you don’t want to do anything when you’re grieving but it’s important to keep a routine and do some of things you would normally do, if you can (within current isolation guidelines).
+This will help you stay active and can even distract you for a short while.

 Avoid short-term ‘fixes’